aleksha/data-analysis-tutorial/session-5/README.md

 ## Optimal binning

-It is not a rare case when one needs to find the binbing of the histogram that ensures almost equal bin populations.
-An example is building effciency map on a number of accepted events; This task could be solved using **eqaul_bins** method:
+It is not a rare case when one needs to find the binning of the histogram that ensures almost equal bin populations.
+An example is building efficiency map on a number of accepted events; This task could be solved using **eqaul_bins** method:

 ```python